-Ram Dass is the author of many best-selling books, including the classic Be Here Now, and his latest, Polishing the Mirror, is one of America’s most beloved spiritual teachers.
+Ram Dass is the author of many best-selling books, including the classic Be Here Now and Polishing the Mirror.
 Born Richard Alpert, he began teaching at Harvard University in 1958, where his explorations of human consciousness led him to conduct intensive research with LSD and other psychedelic elements in collaboration with Timothy Leary, Aldous Huxley, Allen Ginsberg, and others.
 Because of the controversial nature of this research, he was eventually dismissed from Harvard in 1963.

-Ram Dass’ psychedelic work continued and became a prelude to the mystical country of the spirit and the source of consciousness itself.
-Mind expansion via chemical substances became a catalyst for spiritual seeking.
 In 1967, a fateful trip to India led him to his guru, Neem Karoli Baba.
 Under his guru’s guidance, he studied yoga and meditation and received the name Ram Dass, or “servant of God.”
-He has since pursued a variety of spiritual practices and has become world-renowned for his dedication to loving service.
+He went on to pursue a variety of spiritual practices and became world-renowned for his dedication to loving service.

 What People are Saying About Ram Dass